 Glyn Davis reviews 'My Country' by David Marr

-Glyn Davis is Professor of Political Science in the Faculty of Arts at the University of Melbourne, and has been Vice-Chancellor of the university since 2005.
-Professor Davis co-chaired the Australia 2020 summit in 2008.
-His publications include The Australian Policy Handbook (Allen & Unwin, 2007), The Future of Australian Governance (Allen & Unwin, 2000), and Are You Being Served?: State, Citizens and Governance (Allen & Unwin, 2001).
+Glyn Davis is CEO of the Paul Ramsay Foundation, and Distinguished Professor of Political Science at ANU.
+Previously he was Vice-Chancellor of the University of Melbourne (2005–18).
+His publications include The Australian Policy Handbook (Allen & Unwin, 2007) The Future of Australian Governance (Allen & Unwin, 2000), and Are You Being Served?: State, Citizens and Governance (Allen & Unwin, 2001).
 His recent Boyer Lectures are now available: The Republic of Learning (ABC Books).

 By this contributor